Flyers Alumni Play to Honor Lasting Memory of Jeff Burd

 By Bill Meltzer

-On December 28, 2014, the Flyers Alumni will play a benefit game against the Cherokee Chiefs at the Skate Zone in Voorhees, NJ.
-One hundred percent of the proceeds will go to support four charities:the Jeff Burd Memorial Fund, the National Meningitis Association, USA Wounded Warriors and Wings of Steel Sled Hockey.
+On December 28, 2014, the Flyers Alumni played a benefit game against the Cherokee Chiefs at the Skate Zone in Voorhees, NJ.
+One hundred percent of the proceeds will go to support four charities: the Jeff Burd Memorial Fund, the National Meningitis Association, USA Wounded Warriors and Wings of Steel Sled Hockey.

 Scott McKay, the event's co-organizer and longtime Chiefs coach, recalls Jeff fondly.